 One of the keys to Deere's success are our Continuous Improvement Teams.
 Deere has over 350 teams in the U.S. alone, and more than 800 teams worldwide.
 At every John Deere factory, team members – production, management, technicians, engineers – work together to establish quarterly goals, handle risk assessments, develop recommendations, and follow through to make approved changes.
 Hundreds of safety projects are tackled each year, with results shared throughout the company.

 Every John Deere facility has safety goals; it's a management imperative.
 But having goals is not quite enough.
 Every employee must commit to those safety goals, and specific safety metrics are reported monthly.

 The results?
 Major changes to factory floors, more ergonomic workstations, even improved training and safety communications have reduced injury frequency and severity rates.
 In fact, John Deere facilities continue to be among the safest in the world.
-Out of 115 Deere locations, 69 went without a lost-time injury during fiscal year 2014.
-At year-end, 47 locations had exceeded 1,000,000 hours without a lost-time case.
+Out of 124 Deere locations around the world, 80 went without a lost-time injury during fiscal year 2015, and 49 locations exceeded 1 million hours worked without a lost-time injury.
 This shows a true dedication to safety from all John Deere employees.

 Health and wellness programs are staple ingredients in John Deere's activities day to day.
 Risk assessments and coaching help employees maintain, improve, and manage their personal health and work-life needs.

 At many John Deere units, occupational health and industrial hygiene professionals work to evaluate potential exposures to hazardous materials, manage employee injuries and illnesses, and protect the confidentiality of medical information.